DataDog/hiring-engineers/answers.md

 Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.

 Bonus Question: What is the difference between a Service and a Resource?
+> Service indicates a role that a set of processes are grouped on whereas a Resource represents a specific action within the Service.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.